Inventory Management: Definition, Types, Methods, and Best Practices

 Key Benefits:

-• Reduces total inventory costs.
+• Reduces total inventory costs

-• Balances ordering frequency with storage costs.
+• Balances ordering frequency with storage costs

-• Helps in budget planning for inventory management.
+• Aids budget planning

 Challenges:

-• Assumes constant demand and lead time, which may not be realistic.
+• Assumes constant demand and lead time

-• May not accommodate bulk discounts or variable costs.
+• May not accommodate bulk discounts

 4. Days Sales of Inventory (DSI)